lochanar/currency-converter-bff/README.md

 $ yarn start
 ```

-Visit [http://localhost:3000](http://localhost:3001) in the browser to use the app!
+Visit [http://localhost:3001/api-docs/](http://localhost:3001/api-docs/) in the browser to visit the swagger doc!